Lenten Books

 St. Alphonsus Liguori's Stations of the Cross are the most popular and best loved in our Catholic tradition.
 Here is the guide that you need to bestow this powerful and essential devotion on children, faithfully, using the time-tested method of this great saint.

-Charming Catholic friends Fulton and Cynthia return in this enthralling comic book to take children back in time to walk the way of our Lord's Cross.
+Charming Catholic friends Fulton and Cynthia return in this enthralling Lego comic book to take children back in time to walk the way of our Lord's Cross.
 The glorious and endearing Lego-set photos will help readers of all ages to enter into these classic meditations on Jesus' Passion and death in an entirely new way.

 Every time you pray these Stations, you will truly understand the abundant love that Jesus has for you.
-Through the sacred scenes, full-color illustrations, and revealing dialogue, children will draw ever closer to the Sacred Heart of Jesus.
+Through the sacred scenes, full-color Lego illustrations, and revealing dialogue, children will draw ever closer to the Sacred Heart of Jesus.

 Features include: